Aembit/terraform-provider-aembit/docs/data-sources/roles.md

 - `write` (Boolean) True if this Role should be able to create and update Client Workload resources.

+<a id="nestedatt--roles--credential_provider_integrations"></a>
+### Nested Schema for `roles.credential_provider_integrations`

+Read-Only:

+- `read` (Boolean) True if this Role should be able to query and view Credential Provider Integration resources.
+- `write` (Boolean) True if this Role should be able to create and update Credential Provider Integration resources.

 <a id="nestedatt--roles--credential_providers"></a>
 ### Nested Schema for `roles.credential_providers`